Your Sleep Matters

 Think about what you eat and drink

 Limit caffeine and nicotine as these are stimulants that will prevent your body from relaxing.
 Avoid eating heavy, rich foods 2 hours before bed as the digestive process will produce acids that prevent the body’s natural sleep cycles from kick-starting.
 Also, whilst you may think a “nightcap” helps you to relax and fall asleep, alcohol interferes with the body’s natural cardiac rhythms and prevents the brain from passing through its normal information processing cycle.

 Try to wind down and clear your head

 Holding onto stress, worry or anger from your day can interfere with sleep.
 Learning to manage your time better will prevent things from “piling up” and make you feel more in control.
 Set time aside during the day to do something you enjoy, as this will increase your feeling of personal satisfaction and include at least 10-20 minutes of physical activity into your day, to help your body feel stimulated.
 Regularly practice relaxation and deep breathing exercises to keep your heart rate down and reduce high blood pressure; four 5-minute deep breathing exercises spaced throughout the day will produce calming benefits, coupled with gentle relaxation and stretching exercises before bed.

 Julie Jennings Dip COT HCPC checks and approves the design of all the luxuriously handmade Adjustable Beds that HSL make.
-If you feel like it’s time to upgrade your bed, then please visit a store, or make an appointment for a free Home Visit today.
+If you feel like it’s time to upgrade your bed, then please visit a showroom, or make an appointment for a free Home Visit today.